choria-io/website/blog/content/post/2020/03/24/nats_patterns_2.md

 ![](/blog/mom/queue-grp.png)

 Here we demonstrate that a group of Consumers agree on a group name - _grp1_ - and use that when subscribing to the subject.
-The NATS Server delivers the messages to the consumers in a round-robin manner, each receiving one of the messages.
+The NATS Server delivers the messages to the consumers in a random manner, each receiving one of the messages.

 It's important to note that the choice to receive the messages in a Pub/Sub manner or a Queue Group is entirely up to the subscribers.
 You can have many groups with each group having this behaviour and you can even have a mix of Consumer Groups and Pub/Sub consumers, the Pub/Sub ones receive all messages while the grouped ones have their messages distributed.
 The Producer does not need to change to facilitate this.